 Single people are routinely discriminated against - single supplements, cinema seats, taxes, people who will only sell their house to ‘a nice family’ - even my spell check discriminates, it won’t acknowledge ‘singledom’ whilst it is quite happy with ‘coupledom’.
 My response to this: small acts of resistance.
 Sit in the best spot in the restaurant.
 On a villa holiday with friends?
 Do not put up with the twin bedroom, demand the double bed.
 Never buy a ‘meal for one’ - they’re always more expensive, whereas the regular option gives you two meals or seconds!

-Perhaps the hardest part about being single is the lack of intimacy.
-In To Me See.
-'Skin hunger', the desire for non-sexual physical contact with other people is a recognised psychopathological issue.
+Intimacy - In To Me See.
+Let’s talk about that.
+A lack of intimacy is known as ‘skin hunger'.
+The desire for sexual and non-sexual physical contact with others is a recognised psychopathological issue.
 Research indicates that affective touch activates the orbitofrontal cortex, an area of the brain which impacts emotional and social behaviours, as well as learning and decision making.
 Other studies have drawn a link between touch and the capacity to fight off infections.

-With all of this in mind I can see why it is important to develop supportive and meaningful networks to create intimacy and connection, to question expectations and givens, and to reframe our attitude to being single.
+With all of this in mind, whether we are single or in a couple - it is important to develop other supportive and meaningful networks that create intimacy and connection, to question expectations and givens, and to reframe our attitude to what constitutes a relationship.

 Further listening